library-pals/read-action/README.md

       # Tags are optional.
       tags:
         description: Add tags to categorize the book.
 Separate each tag with a comma.
 Optional.
         type: string
-      book-status:
-        description: What is the status of the book?
-Required.
-        required: true
-        type: choice
-        default: "want to read"
-        options:
-          - "want to read"
-          - "started"
-          - "finished"
-          - "abandoned"
-      date:
-        description: Date to record the status of the book (YYYY-MM-DD).
-Leave blank for today.
-Optional.
-        type: string

 # Set up the steps to run the action